arnovb-github/PoshCommence/docs/Get-CmcExportFormats.md

 ## OUTPUTS

 ### Vovin.CmcLibNet.Export.ExportFormat
-Enum values of the available export formats
+Enum values of the available export formats.

 ## NOTES
 Not all export formats may be implemented or suitable for use in Powershell.